For listeners: Listen on Anchor FM.

 To this, I would add: to go on casting this story in the light of whether a postmortem, disembodied soul finds itself in either Heaven or Hell is to make a caricature of God and his Christ.
 So, if people of the post-modern world can no longer stomach the idea of an omnipotent and good God, perhaps it is because the Christian world has misapprehended him.
 And by that, I mean that we in the Christian world have done much to disembody the God who chose embodiment as the final means of remaking the cosmos and restoring humankind to the Adamic status of image-bearers.

-After all, it’s so much easier to aim at nothing than it is to aim at something.
+After all, it’s so much easier to aim at nothing than to aim at something.
 Just ask the servant who buried his talent (Matt.
 25:14-30).

 Biblically speaking, where we end up when we die is of no immediate consequence.
 If it was, the Bible would have more to say about it—but it does not.
 Hate me or love me when I tell you: the Bible says nothing about loved ones being reunited in an afterlife, nor does it say much about an afterlife, period (if you are paying attention).
 What the Bible does tell us is more mysterious and intriguing: “the Kingdom of God is already among you” (Luke 17:21).